Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Problem Formulation

 The model distinguishes between the current and future cycles using the superscript $t$.
 All states and variables related to the current delivery cycle are associated with $t=0$, while subsequent future cycles within the decision horizon are denoted as $t\in \netT = \{ 1,2,\dots,T \}$, where the index $T$ denotes the cardinality of $\netT$.
-The delivery cycles are predetermined, and the length of each cycle is assumed sufficient for an ADV to travel back and forth from the furthest possible delivery point.
-Each ADV has limited load capacity $Q$ and a battery capacity $E$, with which the dispatching and routing decisions of ADVs must comply.
-By the end of each delivery cycle, all dispatched ADVs will return to the depot to be replenished with fully charged batteries for the subsequent cycle of deliveries.
+The delivery cycles are predetermined, and the length of each cycle is assumed sufficient for a drone to travel back and forth from the furthest possible delivery point.
+Each drone has limited load capacity $Q$ and a battery capacity $E$, with which the dispatching and routing decisions of drones must comply.
+By the end of each delivery cycle, all dispatched drones will return to the depot to be replenished with fully charged batteries for the subsequent cycle of deliveries.
 Based on this setup, the remaining sections elaborate on the modeling components separately for the first and second stages, and then integrate both stages into a unified model.
 A notational glossary is enclosed in Table \ref{notatoin1} at the end of the manuscript for reference.